Minors

 1. We will not tattoo anyone under the age of 16 years old.

-2. We will not do any tongue, nipple, or genital piercings on anyone under the age of 18.
+2. We will not do any nipples, genitals, belly buttons or tongue piercings on anyone under the age of 18.

 3. Minors have to be fully clothed at all times in the studio.
 No sternum, chest, torso, back, or pelvic tattoos.